oddbird/greenmud/greenmud.md

 1. Plant a tree.
 2. Sing a song.
 3. Walk a mile.
-4. Kiss me with your breakfast breath.
+4. Take me by the hand and smile.
 5. Become an astronaut.
 6. Paint the garage.